 Successful AI legal tool implementation begins with thorough needs assessment.
 Understanding your firm's specific challenges and priorities ensures optimal tool selection and implementation success.

-Firm size considerations:
+Firm size considerations include:

 Solo practitioners: Focus on affordable, easy-to-use tools with immediate ROI